JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 <header id="shaders" class="page-header"><h2><span class="number">5.1</span> Shader Effects</h2></header>
 <h4>Custom Post Processing</h4>
 Considerable effort was put into technical art to create the game's atmosphere.
 The screen shader effects in Part I was the first thing I worked on in this game.
-I wanted to make my own version of the retro/scanline effect seen in <a href="https://store.steampowered.com/app/405640/Pony_Island/" target="_blank" rel="noopener noreferrer">many</a> <a href="https://store.steampowered.com/app/322500/SUPERHOT/" target="_blank" rel="noopener noreferrer">indie</a> <a href="https://store.steampowered.com/app/2088570/Tiny_Rogues/" target="_blank" rel="noopener noreferrer">games</a>.
+I wanted to make my own version of the retro/scanline effect, often seen in <a href="https://store.steampowered.com/app/405640/Pony_Island/" target="_blank" rel="noopener noreferrer">many</a> <a href="https://store.steampowered.com/app/322500/SUPERHOT/" target="_blank" rel="noopener noreferrer">indie</a> <a href="https://store.steampowered.com/app/2088570/Tiny_Rogues/" target="_blank" rel="noopener noreferrer">games</a>.
 The goal was to create a familiar effect that feels slightly different, to fit the alternate reality of the story (i.e. visual artifacts that are not reflective of real life retro technology).

 <video class="scroll-auto embedded-video mini" muted controls playsinline loop>
   <source src="{{ site.baseurl }}/assets/videos/nm-post.mp4" type="video/mp4">